ollybritton/Number-Theory/readme.md

       9  10 11 12
       13 14 15 16

     And you you are on 7 (indicated by the dot).
 This code allows you to navigate up, down, left, right, up diagonally and down diagonally.
-These all have they're own commands:
+These all have their own commands:

   - `1`: Down.
   - `-1`: Up.